 This post was written by Mark Meader.
 Mark is an Archives Specialist with the Motion Picture, Sound and Video branch.
 He participated in historical reenactments for over forty years, including over twenty years as a Union private in Civil War reenactments.
 There is a scene in Frank Capra’s film “Mr. Deeds Goes to Town” where Longfellow Deeds … Continue reading Happy Birthday, Ulysses S. Grant!

 Yesterday, in honor of the 150th anniversary of the event, Mark Meader told us how the Civil War came to an end at Appomattox Court House.
 Today, we have a series of maps that show the movements of troops in the area.
-This post was written by Ellen Mulligan.
-Ellen is an Archivist in the … Continue reading Mapping Appomattox
+Maps of the Appomattox area of operations of the Army of the Potomac … Continue reading Mapping Appomattox

 This post was written by Mark Meader.
 Mark is an Archives Specialist with the Motion Picture, Sound and Video branch.
 He participated in historical reenactments for over forty years, including over twenty years as a Union private in Civil War reenactments.
 People often think of history as just names, dates, places where “something” happened a long time … Continue reading The Civil War Ends at Appomattox Court House

 With Major League Baseball's Opening Day right around the corner, the subject matter this week is Baseball.
 Local Identifier: 111-BA-1952, “Baseball game between Union prisoners at Salisbury, North Carolina, 1863” Local Identifier: 306-PSD-72-6712, Photograph of a Baseball Game between Boston and Chicago at South Side Park in Chicago, Illinois, August 14, 1904, Source: Library of … Continue reading Images of the Week: Baseball